 We would love to see how creative you can be and display your hard work for all to see.

 Other Useful Information

-Please be reminded that no jewellery should be worn and earrings MUST be removed before PE by the child for any PE session.
-Long hair needs to be tied back.
+Please remember that no jewellery should be worn and earrings MUST be removed by children before P.E.
+Long hair also needs to be tied back.

 This website has a good range of free games to practise phonics and decoding skills.

 This has a good range of games which support your child’s spelling and grammar skills.

 This is a fun and competitive way for your child to learn their times tables.
 Look out for new competitions and challenges.
 Try to top your class leader board.